erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![Visualization of simulated 3D double pendulum with the lower mass as a distributed mass.
 The lower mass begins with a small angular velocity around the link axis.
 Visualized using Rhino/Grasshopper.](./figures/gh-screenrecording.gif){ #fig:sim-gh }

 This process can be continued to add further aspects like wind or a movable point of suspension.
-In the following section we will see that certain aspects can be added relatively easy by modifying the state of the the system.
+In the following section we will see that certain aspects can be added relatively easy by modifying the state of the system.
 Other aspects, such as a movable point of suspension would require a new Langrangian, as they introduce new terms to the kinetic or potential energy.

 An alternative would be to use multi body simulation tools as are available in Modelica or Simulink.